Similarity Preserving Representation Learning for Time Series Clustering: Similarity Preserving Representation Learning for Time Series Clustering

 \subsection{A Parameter-free Scalable Algorithm}

-In this subsection, we propose an extremely efficient approach that significantly reduces the computational costs of both steps while learns the new feature representation with a high precision.
-In addition to efficiency, another nice property is that the proposed approach is \emph{optimization parameter free}, that is, the user does not need to decide any optimization parameter such as step length or learning rate.

-To significantly improve the efficiency of the first step, we make the key observation that the similarity matrix $\A$ should be of low-rank.
-This is due to the fact that the DTW algorithm measures the level of co-movement between time series, which has shown to be dictated by only a small number of latent factors~\cite{stock2005implications,basulow}.
-Indeed, we can verify the low-rankness in another way.
-Since the matrix $\A$ is a special case of Wigner random matrix, the gaps between its consecutive eigenvalues should not be small~\cite{marvcenko1967distribution}.
-This implies the low-rank property since most of its energy is concentrated in its top eigenvalues~\cite{erdHos2009local}.

-Based on the theory of matrix completion~\cite{sun2015guaranteed}, only $O(n \log n)$ randomly sampled entries are needed to perfectly recover an $n\times n$ low-rank matrix.
+Given a low-rank similarity matrix, we are now able to significantly reduce the computational costs of both steps.
+According to the theory of matrix completion~\cite{sun2015guaranteed}, only $\mathcal{O}(n \log n)$ randomly sampled entries are needed to perfectly recover an $n\times n$ low-rank matrix.
 Thus, we don't need to compute all the pairwise DTW similarities.
-Instead, we randomly sample only $O(n \log n)$ pairs of time series, and then compute the DTW similarities only within the selected pairs.
-In other words, we generate a partially observed similarity matrix $\tilde \A$ with $O(n \log n)$ observed entries as
+Instead, we randomly sample $\mathcal{O}(n \log n)$ pairs of time series, and then compute the DTW similarities within the selected pairs.
+This leads to a partially-observed similarity matrix $\tilde \A$ with $\mathcal{O}(n \log n)$ observed entries:

-where $\Omega\in\{0,1\}^{n\times n}$ is a binary matrix indicating the indices of sampled pairs.
-In this way, the running time of the first step is significantly reduced by a factor of $O(n/\log n)$.
-Since this factor scales almost linearly with $n$, we can greatly save the running time when $n$ is large.
-For instance, when $n=150,000$, it only takes $194$ seconds to construct a partially observed similarity matrix with [$20 n\log n$] observed entries, more than $500$ times faster than generating a full similarity matrix.
+where $\Omega\in\{0,1\}^{n}\times\{0,1\}^{n}$ is a binary matrix indicating the indices of sampled pairs.
+In this way, the running time of the first step is reduced by a significant factor of $\mathcal{O}(n/\log n)$.
+Since this factor scales almost linearly with $n$, we can significantly reduce the running time of generating the similarity matrix when $n$ is large.
+As an example when $n=150,000$, it now only takes $194$ seconds to construct $\tilde{A}$ with [$20 n\log n$] observed entries, more than $500$ times faster than generating a full similarity matrix.

-Given the partially observed similarity matrix $\tilde \A$, our second step aims to learn a new feature representation matrix $\X$.
-Instead of first completing the full similarity matrix $\A$ and then factorize it, we propose an efficient symmetric factorization algorithm that is able to directly factorize the partially observed similarity matrix $\tilde \A$, i.e., find a $\X\in \R^{n\times d}$ that minimizes the following optimization problem
+Given the partially-observed similarity matrix $\tilde \A$, our second step aims to learn a new feature representation matrix $\X$.
+To this end, we propose an efficient and parameter-free algorithm that can directly learn the feature matrix $\X\in \R^{n\times d}$ from minimizing the following optimization problem